AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    synchronized object or a synchronized state abstraction.

+7. [The expression of a Priority aspect specification shall not have a variable input; see :ref:`Expressions` for the statement of this rule.]

 .. container:: heading

    Verification Rules

-7. A ``global_item`` occurring in a Global aspect specification of a task unit or of a protected operation shall not denote an object or state abstraction which is not synchronized.
+8. A ``global_item`` occurring in a Global aspect specification of a task unit or of a protected operation shall not denote an object or state abstraction which is not synchronized.

-8. A ``global_item`` occurring in the Global aspect specification of the main subprogram shall not denote an object or state abstraction whose Part_Of aspect denotes a task or protected unit.
+9. A ``global_item`` occurring in the Global aspect specification of the main subprogram shall not denote an object or state abstraction whose Part_Of aspect denotes a task or protected unit.
 [In other words, the environment task cannot reference objects which "belong" to other tasks.]

-9. A state abstraction whose Part_Of aspect specifies a task unit or protected unit shall be named in the Initializes aspect of its enclosing package.
+10. A state abstraction whose Part_Of aspect specifies a task unit or protected unit shall be named in the Initializes aspect of its enclosing package.

-10. The precondition of a protected operation shall not reference a global variable, unless it is *constant after elaboration*.
+11. The precondition of a protected operation shall not reference a global variable, unless it is *constant after elaboration*.

-11. The Ravenscar profile includes "Max_Entry_Queue_Length => 1" and
+12. The Ravenscar profile includes "Max_Entry_Queue_Length => 1" and
     "Max_Protected_Entries => 1" restrictions.
     The Jorvik profile does not, but does allow use of pragma Max_Queue_Length to specify the maximum entry queue length